 You’ll want to become familiar with your state’s regulations and to stay up to date with your OSHA compliance training.
 Proper training will ensure safe and compliant disposal practices.
-Also, each state has different rules and regulations for handling, labeling, time of storage, weight, recordkeeping, and container management of medical waste.
+Also, each state has different rules and regulations for handling, labeling, time of storage, weight, recordkeeping, and sharps container management of medical waste.

 Many dental practices find themselves overspending by improperly classifying medical waste and adding items that could be going into the solid waste stream.
 Properly segregating your waste can help your practice cut down on expenditures, but many health-care providers place items that could be going into a regular trash bin in the red biohazard bags.

 A common misconception is that any item that comes in contact with bodily fluids or infectious materials is considered medical waste or biohazardous waste.
 By OSHA definitions, items with trace levels of contamination can be placed in municipal solid waste.
 Bandages or gauze with small amounts of blood can be disposed of in regular trash cans.

 Once you’re sure that everyone in your practice is properly classifying your medical waste, you can figure out how much medical waste you’re actually generating on a typical cycle.
 From there you can decide how often you need to schedule your pickups.

 The frequency of scheduled pickups will factor into your price.
 Take a look at your medical waste bags before your scheduled pickup.
 If they’re consistently half or a quarter full, you might want to think about switching frequency and saving a trip.